krypto5863/COM3D2.ShaderServant/README.md

 **May cause issues if you leave the `_NPRMAT_` keyword**

 ## Using Cubemaps
 Cubemaps are special textures that need to be converted internally to cubemaps and then set to their appropriate property.
 Sadly, there is no way to detect when a property takes a cubemap, so you will need to manually tell SS that this texture should be loaded as a cubemap.
-To do so, simply change the texture type from `tex2d` to `cube`.
+To do so, simply change the texture type from `tex2d` to `cube` in the mate file.

 **Will not work if you leave the `_NPRMAT_` keyword**